rokmetro/auth-library/README.md

-# auth-wrapper
+# auth-library
-Auth package for a standard auth interface across microservices
+Auth library for a standard auth interface across microservices